 A: The amount of electricity that is generated by a TENS unit is comparatively tiny.
-Even in the unlikely event a unit seriously malfunctioned the worst a person would experience would be a very mild shock like you get from static electricity in the winter.
+Even in the unlikely event a unit seriously malfunctioned, the worst a person would experience would be a very mild shock like you get from static electricity in the winter.
 So don’t worry.
 Your TENS unit is not going to electrocute you.

 Q: Can I turn the TENS unit on and go to sleep?

 A: This might seem like a good idea to help you get and stay asleep.
 But it is not recommended for a couple of reasons.
-First of all it is never a good idea to have an electrical device running in the bed while you’re asleep.
+First of all, it is never a good idea to have an electrical device running in the bed while you’re asleep.
 If there is a short circuit it could result in a potentially devastating fire (20).
-Second, if you turn while sleeping and the electrode winds up pressed against your skin for a long period of time it could cause a burn.
+Second, if you turn while sleeping and the electrode winds up pressed against your skin for a long time it could cause a burn.

 Q: How much does a TENS unit cost?

-A: Like any electronic device on the market today the price for a TENS unit will vary considerably from model to model.
+A: Like any electronic device on the market today, the price for a TENS unit will vary considerably from model to model.
 Some might be available for as low as $20.
 While others may run as much as $200 or more.
-Truth be told you shouldn’t have to pay more than $100 to get a TENS machine that’s reliable and safe and will last for years.
+Truth be told, you shouldn’t have to pay more than $100 to get a TENS machine that’s reliable and safe and will last for years.

 Q: What’s the difference between TENS and EMS?

 A: A TENS unit provides mild pulses of electricity designed to stimulate nerves and override pain signals to the brain.
 An EMS (21) on the other hand is designed to aid in the rehabilitation of injured muscles.
 The EMS sends a current through the muscle and stimulates contraction.
-This is a low-impact way of ‘working out’ the muscle to re-injury.
+It is a low-impact way of ‘working out’ the muscle to re-injury.
 EMS units are also increasingly used by bodybuilders to produce larger muscles.

 Q: Is there anywhere I shouldn’t apply TENS pads?

 A: A TENS pad can be affixed to virtually any part of the body with a few notable exceptions.
-You should never affix a TENS unit over your heart or anywhere on your head.
+You should never attach a TENS unit over your heart or anywhere on your head.
 Also, don’t ever affix a TENS pad to an open cut, an area of scar tissue, directly against the spinal cord, near or on the genitals or directly against bone.